Liopun/prp/README.md

 # Package Restore Point CLI tool
 A convenient solution for backing up and restoring your installed packages.
 This tool offers the portability of your current installed packages and utilizes your GitHub account as a data store for maintaining a record of your packages for future use.

+## Use Cases
+- Moving to a brand new Macbook
+- Duplicating your Homebrew setup across different devices

 ## Supported On
 - MacOS